 Discussion

 By analyzing the fate of mutations in longitudinal data of HIV env evolution, we demonstrate selection against synonymous substitutions in the comparatively conserved regions C2-C5 of the env gene.
-Comparison with biochemical studies of binding propensity of bases in RNA genome of HIV indicates that these mutations are deleterious, at least in part, because they disrupt stems in RNA secondary structures.
+Comparison with biochemical studies of base pairing propensity of bases in RNA genome of HIV indicates that these mutations are deleterious, at least in part, because they disrupt stems in RNA secondary structures.
 Computational modeling shows that these mutations have deleterious effects on the order of 0.002 and that they are brought to high frequency through linkage to adaptive mutations.

 The fixation and extinction times and probabilities represent a rich and simple summary statistics useful to characterize longitudinal sequence data and compare to models via computer simulations.
 A method that is similar to ours in spiritu has been recently used in a longitudinal study of influenza evolution (Strelkowa and Laessig, 2012).
 The propagators suggested in that article, however, represent ratios between nonsynonymous and synonymous mutations.
 The latter is used as an approximately neutral control; this method can therefore not be used to investigate synonymous changes themselves.
 More generally, evolutionary rates at synonymous sites are often used as a baseline to detect purifying or diversifying selection at the protein level (Hurst, 2002).
 It has been pointed out, however, that the rate of evolution at synonymous sites varies considerable along the HIV genome (Mayrose et al., 2007) and that this variation can confound estimates of selection on proteins substantially (Ngandu et al., 2008).